50+ valuable marketing spend statistics for 2023

 Globally, traditional ad spend across formats including newspaper, television, and outdoor advertising are predicted to fall by 20.7%.
 (Finances Online)

 Despite an overall decline in traditional ad spend, newspaper ad spend grew in Q4 2022 by 22% YoY.
 (Marketing Dive)

 Television still remains the largest worldwide media channel, making up more than 30% of global ad spend.
 (Marketing Edge)

 Like television ads, some traditional marketing platforms have persevered through the digital revolution by adapting to their digital counterparts.
 As resolutions such as The EU General Data Protection Regulation (GDPR) arise from the fight for internet user privacy, marketers are looking for alternative ways to reach and collect data from their customers to provide more relevant experiences.

 Within the newspaper industry, digital advertising is expected to generate more than $7.24 billion in revenue.
 (Finances Online)

-Thanks to digital innovation in smart TVs (also known as connected TVs), television advertising spend is now expected to grow by 9.3% in 2021.
-(Group M)
+Thanks to digital innovation in smart TVs (also known as connected TVs), CTV advertising spend increased by 23.7% in 2022.
+(Dentsu)

 Digital mobile ads drove more than 162 billion phone calls to businesses in 2019.
 85% of marketers believe phone conversations are a key component of their digital strategy.
 (Invoca)